Green lacewing fact sheet | Field of Mars EEC

 Adult: Adults emerge, feed, and females begin laying eggs about a week later.

 Green lacewing egg on a slender stalk with a newly hatched larva emerging.
-A macro photo of a lacewing larva emerging from an egg.
+A green lacewing larva emerging from an egg.

-Lacewing larva carrying a pile of debris and prey remains on its back for camouflage.
-Lacewing larvae use prey remains to camouflage and disguise their body.
+Lacewing larva carrying prey remains on its back for camouflage.
+Some lacewing larvae carry prey remains on their backs for camouflage.

 Green lacewing larvae are natural pest controllers.
 By eating large numbers of small insects, they can reduce pest outbreaks and help plants stay healthy.
 This is one reason green lacewings are used in integrated pest management (IPM)—working with nature to reduce the need for pesticides.